-The goal is to add significant amounts of new teaching, research, housing and student life facilities by 2020.
+The goal was to add significant amounts of new teaching, research, housing and student life facilities in 2020.

-The Project includes 1.2 million gross square feet (790,000 asf) of critically needed facilities.
-This will roughly double the physical capacity of the campus and will provide a way for UC Merced to address existing academic and student life needs and enable enrollment growth.
-Construction began in October 2016 and will be complete by Fall 2020.
+The Project included 1.2 million gross square feet (790,000 asf) of critically needed facilities.
+The Project, which roughly doubled the physical capacity of the campus, provided a way for UC Merced to address existing academic and student life needs and enable enrollment growth.
+Construction began in October 2016 and was completed in Fall 2020.

 - See the project's components by individual building